 The offences of Theft, Robbery and Dacoity are offences against the property.
 Moveable and immovable property are the two basic categories into which it is separated.
 Any violation committed to any property, whether it is mobile or immovable, is subject to punishment under the Indian Penal Code [IPC] or the laws of crimes.
 Sections 378 through 460 of the Indian Penal Code, 1860, give a thorough description of these offences and the corresponding punishments.
-The property right was acknowledged as a fundamental right even under Article 19(f) of the Indian Constitution at the time of its adoption; however, it was subsequently designated a legal right under Article 300-A. These laws were made to protect this invaluable human right.
+The property right was acknowledged as a fundamental right even under Article 19(f) of the Constitution of India at the time of its adoption; however, it was subsequently designated a legal right under Article 300-A. These laws were made to protect this invaluable human right.

 Theft is defined under Section 378 of the IPC, 1860.
 The deliberate moving of any movable object to dishonestly remove it from someone's possession without that person's agreement is known as theft.